salmanghazi/python-practice-tasks/README.md

 # python-practice-tasks

-This repo will contain practice codes for python tasks
+This repo contains practice codes for python tasks